codio-content/ThinkJava/.guides/content/extending-classes-the-eights-class.md

-###  The Eights class

-In Section **14.2** we introduced top-down development, which is a way of developing programs by identifying high-level goals, like shuffling a deck, and breaking them into smaller problems, like finding the lowest element in an array or swapping two elements.
+In Section 0.2 we introduced top-down development, which is a way of developing programs by identifying high-level goals, like shuffling a deck, and breaking them into smaller problems, like finding the lowest element in an array or swapping two elements.

 In this section we present **bottom-up design**, which goes the other way around: first we identify simple pieces we need, then we assemble them into more complex algorithms.